Lady Agnew of Lochnaw is a masterpiece by John Singer Sargent. It portrays a Victorian woman in a bold, modern manner. Sargent combined masterful...

-Bodhisattva Avalokiteśvara was donated to the Musée Guimet in 1889 by French archeologist Gustave Dumoutier.
+Bodhisattva Avalokiteśvara was donated to the Musée Guimet in Paris, France, in 1889 by French archeologist Gustave Dumoutier.
 It represents the blissful blending of secular and spiritual elegance.
-It is an expertly carved Vietnamese statue filled with Buddhist symbolism, beautiful sophistication, and bold drama.
+It is an intricately carved Vietnamese statue filled with Buddhist symbolism, beautiful sophistication, and bold drama.

 Bodhisattva Avalokiteśvara is a Vietnamese statue from the late 18th or early 19th century.
-It stands 1.51 meters or 4 foot 11 inches tall.
+It stands 1.51 m or 4 ft 11 in tall.
 The statue is composed of wood that is carved, lacquered, and gilt.
 The artwork’s most striking feature is its many arms which symbolize the bodhisattva’s ability to face all situations from all directions.

 In Vietnam, where Bodhisattva Avalokiteśvara was carved, Avalokiteśvara is largely considered female and a provider of children.
 Therefore, Bodhisattva Avalokiteśvara depicts the Vietnamese feminine version of the bodhisattva like the neighboring Chinese Guanyin and Japanese Kannon.
 She embodies the Buddhist virtue of compassion and shows benevolence towards the faithful.